jimporter/bfg9000/doc/user/reference.md

 the source directory.
 You may also pass in the *format* argument as with *executable*.

+If *name* refers to a dual-use library, this function will return the shared version of the library.

 This build step recognizes the [dynamic linking environment variables](environment-vars.md#dynamic-linking) and the [compiler environment variable](environment-vars.md#compilation-variables) (e.g. `CC`) for the